kaikue/Oceania/README.md

 - Press (or hold?)
 CTRL to switch to raycast-closest-hit mode (for mining a tunnel)
 - Unpickling messes up inter-object references
     - DamageSourceSweep item and parent
-- Player can clip into blocks and get stuck with left-pixel-aligning
+- Player doesn't naturally align to grid against a horizontal block collision

 NEEDED FEATURES
 --